serendeepia/playbook/_docs/1_2_communication.md

 ### Weekly All-hands

 We run [weekly all-hands meetings](https://blog.sli.do/what-is-an-all-hands-meeting-and-why-should-you-start-having-one/) where everybody in the company attend.
-We use these meetings to keep all the company aligned and to let everybody know what other teams in the company are working in and their progress.
+We use these meetings to keep all the company aligned and to let everybody know what other teams in the company are working on and their progress.
 We also have [slides for the weekly all-hands](https://docs.google.com/presentation/d/18qVRzTrHwUVy5TnuEp_pp-7_Cskpllg3I3qnu1NJ9qw) where we keep our old all-hands to keep track of them.

 We usually cover several topics in these meetings:
-* __News, Company Updates & KPIs__: what is happening that is relevant for everybody like achievements, progress of the company or any news of interets.
+* __News, Company Updates & KPIs__: what is happening that is relevant for everybody, like achievements, progress of the company or any news of interest.
 * __Marketing__: how is our marketing strategy going, what are we doing and why.
 * __Sales pipeline__: we track our sales pipeline for current and future customers.
 * __Product & Engineering__: what are the products we are working on and what is their current status, latest features released, etc.